Career Profile

 2013 - 2017

-Archives New Zealand, New Zealand
+Archives New Zealand

-• Policy development across New Zealand’s government sector.
+• Policy development across New Zealand government.

-• Development of digital preservation workflows.)
+• Development of digital preservation strategy, polocy, and procedure.

 • Outreach within the New Zealand digital preservation community.